Information for young people

 - See if there are any dates for when the information was posted and when it is due to be updated

 - Who is the information for?
 Web pages aimed at children and young people will look different than those aimed at adults or health professionals

 - What is the purpose of the website?
 Is it selling something or directing you to another site with different information?

 Useful sources of information

-- ADHD Foundation: Children and young people with Attention Deficit Hyperactivity Disorder (ADHD) can be offered a place on a group where they a learn skills to learn and manage their condition.
+- ADHD Foundation: Children and young people with Attention Deficit Hyperactivity Disorder (ADHD) can be offered a place on a group where they can learn skills to manage their condition.

 - Brook Advisory Service: A national organisation offering information and confidential sexual health and contraception services and a range of other information e.g. wellbeing and staying safe.

 - Young Person Advisory Service: This local organisation provides support for a range of issues to young people aged 10–25 years.
 Phone number 0151 707 1025.

 - Talk to Frank: This is a national organisation providing information support and guidance about drugs.